Frequently Asked Questions

 I am tied into a current Telephone or Broadband contract

 That's no problem.
-You can still become a Founder Subscriber and enjoy priority installation, 14 months service for the price of 12 and help us build the network and we will delay your activation date until you are ready.
+You can still become a Subscriber and we will delay your activation date until you are ready.

 I have another question?